WISE-Developers/Project_issues/CONTRIBUTING.md

 ## Contributing Code

+At this time, ALL contributions from external contributors to the WISE Project must adhere to the policies laid out in this document.
+Contributors must also agree and abide by the WISE CTA (Currently in draft) which can be viewed here: [WISE DRAFT CTA](/draft/WISE_CTA_DRAFT_v2.md)

 ### Considerations for Accepting Patches

 While we happily accept patches, we're also committed to keeping WISE simple, lightweight and fast.